ms/buildtogether.tech/security/index.md

     everyone who manufactures packaged food is required to list its ingredients.)

-1. Keep a log of every administrative action (<span x="errors"/>) so that there will be a record if someone uses their privileges inappropriately.
+1. Keep a <span i="logging!for security">log</span> of every administrative
+    action (<span x="errors"/>) so that there will be a record if someone uses their privileges inappropriately.
 They might be able to delete that record, but if it is <span g="digital_signature" i="digital signature!for activity logs">digitally signed</span there will still be evidence of tampering.

 1. Do code reviews to ensure that programmers aren't inserting <span i="code review!for security" g="back_door">back doors</span> in software